- Kaylyn Flatt Photo Gallery

 - Tom Osborne Citizenship Team (2016, 2017, 2018, 2019)

 Team captain Kaylyn Flatt had a strong senior season, earning 11 individual top-five finishes, including five victories.
 A strong freestyle swimmer, Flatt earned a pair of victories in both the 200-yard and 500-yard freestyles against Iowa State and Northern Iowa.
-The Colorado native was invited to the 2018 USA Swimming Winter Nationals where she competed in the 400-meter freestyle (4:30.18).
-The four-time letter winner was a part of the 800-yard relay team (Katelyn Kilpatrick, Taylor Acheson, Audrey Coffey and Flatt) that placed in the top-five at the Hawkeye Invite.
+The Colorado native was invited to 2018 USA Swimming Winter Nationals, where she competed in the 400-meter freestyle (4:30.18).
+The four-time letterwinner was a part of the 800-yard relay team (Katelyn Kilpatrick, Taylor Acheson, Audrey Coffey and Flatt) that placed in the top five at the Hawkeye Invite.
 At the 2019 Big Ten Championships, Flatt finished 34th in the 1,650 free (16:54.46), 35th in the 200 free (1:50.39) and 41st in the 500 free (4:52.91).
-In addition to her success in the pool, Flatt was named Academic All-Big Ten for the third consecutive season and Nebraska Scholar-Athlete Honor Roll for seven consecutive semesters.
-The 2019 Sam Foltz Hero 27 Leadership honoree made the Tom Osborne Citizenship Team for four consecutive seasons.
+In addition to her success in the pool, Flatt was named academic All-Big Ten for the third consecutive season.
+She also claimed spots on the Nebraska Scholar-Athlete Honor Roll for seven consecutive semesters.
+The 2019 Sam Foltz Hero 27 Leadership honoree made the Tom Osborne Citizenship Team four consecutive seasons.

 Flatt amassed 15 top-five finishes as a sophomore for the Huskers.
 She was a strong performer in the 1,000 freestyle, where she recorded three top-five finishes.
 Flatt took second in the 1,650 freestyle.
-She was a strong performer in the 1,000 freestyle, where she recorded three top-five finishes.
-Flatt took second in the 1,650 freestyle (16:53.53) in Nebraska’s victory at the Kansas Classic.
 She produced a trio of top-35 finishes at the 2017 Big Ten Championships, including a career-best 21st in the 200 free (1:48.69).
 She added a 21st-place finish in the 1,650 free and a 34th-place showing in the 500 free.
 She earned academic All-Big Ten honors for the first time and earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2016-17.
 Flatt claimed a spot on the Tom Osborne Citizenship Team for the second consecutive year.

 Flatt erupted onto the scene by earning five victories among her 16 top-five finishes as a freshman for the Huskers in 2015-16.
 She performed well in her first appearance at the Big Ten Championships, taking 21st (16:43.17) in the 1,650 freestyle, 30th (4:51.28) in the 500 free and 42nd (1:50.10) in the 200 free.
 Flatt also got off to a strong start in the classroom and the community, earning spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2015-16, before becoming a member of the 2016 Tom Osborne Citizenship Team.